-This week in Year 3 we have been artists, swimmers and fitness experts!
+This week in Y3, we have been busy with sewing, swimming and science!

 Miss McCurrie and Mrs Jenkins